silnrsi/team-scratch/Jan20-GitFlavoredMarkdown.md

 If you want a sublist, indent list items as needed.

 1. LCG Fonts
-  a.
-Latin
+  1. Latin
-  b.
-Cyrillic
+  2. Cyrillic
-  c.
-Greek
+  3. Greek
 2. Roman Fonts